 DIY Father’s Day Gifts and Crafts

-Father’s Day is coming up, but it’s not too late to make something handmade for the occasion!
-If you need a little inspiration, here is a round up of all of our favorite last minute Father’s Day projects, from gift ideas to party decor.
+Father’s Day is coming up, but it’s not too late to make something handmade for Dad!
+If you need a little inspiration, here is a round up of all of our favorite quick Father’s Day DIY ideas, from handmade gifts to party decor.

 1. Father’s Day Treasure Box